amaji/scc23-benchmarking/source/benchmarks/general.rst

 	7) Cores per socket (e.g. 24)
 	8) Processor speed (in Mhz)
 	9) Accelerator/Co-Processor.
 If you have different Accelerators/Co-Processors please specify only the model HPL was executed on (e.g. NVIDIA V100 PCIe 32 GB)
-	10) Accelerator(s)/Co-Processor(s) per node that HPL was executed on (e.g. 2 NVIDIA V100s in node 1 and 2 NVIDIA P100s in node 2)
+	10) Number and type of accelerator(s)/co-processor(s) per node that HPL was executed on (e.g. 2 NVIDIA V100s in node 1 and 2 NVIDIA P100s in node 2)
 	11) Cores Per Accelerator/Co-Processor that HPL was executed on, for GPUs this is usually the number of shader clusters and not the total number of shaders. (e.g. 2688 cores per GPU)
-	12) System peak power used in watts (e.g. 2950W)
+	12) System peak power used in watts, including networking equipment (e.g. 2950W)
 	13) Number of compute node cores that HPL was executed on (e.g. 6 cores per node)
 	14) Primary Operating System and version (e.g. CentOS 7.5 1804)
 	15) Primary high speed network interconnect, (e.g. Mellanox EDR, OmniPath)